John-R-Wallace-NOAA/Scratch/tempTMB2.md

 As the TMB issues on gdbsource() do point out, but is still not in the gdbsource's help, < DLLFLAGS="" > is also needed for when using compile() under Windows for debugging.

-Put the 'simpleError.cpp' and simpleError.R given below into C:\TMB_Debug and run:
+On a Windows machine, put the 'simpleError.cpp' and simpleError.R given below into C:\TMB_Debug and run:

     setwd('C:/TMB_Debug')
     library(TMB)